robudexIT/sbtphapp-project-devops/aws_console/README.md

   - For SSHLocation: 0.0.0.0/0 (or your chosen ip address you want to allow ssh access to your instance)  For VpcName: replica-vpc.
 Click Next
   - Go to the bottom and click Next
   - Got to the bottom and click Submit
-  - When cloudformation stack Status is : CREATE_COMPLETE as can be seen below
+  - When cloudformation stack Status is : **CREATE_COMPLETE** as can be seen below

   ![BackupVPC Stack](../screenshots/backup_stack_complete.png)

   - click the Outputs tab.
-And availble to see the resources that created by cloudformation.
+And available to see the resources created by Cloudformation.

    ![PrimayVPC Stack Outputs](../screenshots/backup_stack_outputs.png)

 ### 2. Creating primary RDS instance.
-  - Switch back to us-east-1 and goto RDS Services and click Create database
+  - Switch back to us-east-1 go to RDS Services and click Create database
   - For Engine options, select MySQL For Engine Version: MySQL 5.7.43
-  - Templates shoud be Free tier
+  - Templates should be Free tier
-  - DB instance identifier: primarydbinstance
+  - DB instance identifier: **primarydbinstance**
   - Master username: admin
-  - For password check Auto generate a password
+  - For password check Auto-generate a password
-  - DB instance class: db.t3.micro
+  - DB instance class: **db.t3.micro**
   - Storage type: General Purpose SSD (gp2), Allocated storage: 20(GiB)
   - For Virtual private cloud(VPC). choose the vpc with the name: primaryVpc
-  - DB subnet group: dbsubnetgroupregion1
+  - DB subnet group: **dbsubnetgroupregion1**
   - Public access: choose No
   - VPC security group (firewall)->Choose existing and choose security group with the name: primary-vpc-stack-DatabaseSg-*****
   - Click Additional configuration and these Database options
-  - Initial database name : sbtphapp_db
+  - Initial database name : **sbtphapp_db**
-  - Because we plan to make replication on this rds instance, we need atleast 1 Backup retention.
+  - Because we plan to make replication on this rds instance, we need at least 1 Backup retention.
   - Click Create database and wait for RDS Instance status:Available
   - Click View credentials details.
-And the save the db the credentials.
-This message will pop up once.Its important to secure you credentials before proceeding to the next steps
+And then save the db credentials.
+This message will pop up once.
+It's important to secure your credentials before proceeding to the next steps
-  - In addition, go to primarydbinstance -> Connectivity & security and save the Endpoint string.You will need it later.
+  - In addition, go to primarydbinstance -> Connectivity & security and save the Endpoint string.
+You will need it later.

-### 3. Launch Temporary Instance to restore dabase to rds instance.
+### 3. Launch Temporary Instance to restore database to rds instance.
    - Launch an EC2 Instance on us-east-1 region with this following settings:
    - Name: temporaryinstance
    - AMI: Ubuntu Server 20.04 LTS(HVM), SSD Volume Type (Free tier eligible)